The Outer Worlds 2: Rookie’s Reward Location Guide – How to Get & Level the Scaling Weapon to Max

 Rookie’s Reward vs. Quest Reward Legendaries

-Various quests offer legendary weapons with unique properties (A Noble History Quest offers examples).
+Various quests offer legendary weapons with unique properties (see A Noble History Quest).

 Advanced Optimization Strategies